On Being a Student

 - Academic skills include ability to read with

 comprehension, intelligent use of resources (including library

-resources), logical and mathematical skills, efficient study
+and internet resources), logical and mathematical skills, efficient study

 speaking and writing.